• Skip to primary navigation

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.

-Languages: Portuguese, Creole and some English and French
+Languages: Arabic, English and French are widely spoken

 • « Go to Previous Page